 Collaboration.
 We believe we are stronger together than independently and that great things come from the blending of ideas and strategies.
-We greatly value partnerships, internal and external – as a means to leverage community resources, heighten impact and drive individual and community change.
+We greatly value partnerships, internal and external to leverage community resources, heighten impact and drive individual and community change.

 Integrity.
 We are transparent, accountable and ethical in our work, communications, and stewardship.
 We hold these standards of behavior for each other, our donors, the people we serve, and the broader community.